ndejong/aws-local-instancedata/README.md

 #### Warning
 Depending on the deployment arrangement, the instancedata may contain sensitive data, you need to consider if this is appropriate for your use case and manage accordingly.

+## Authors
+This code is managed by [Verb Networks](https://github.com/verbnetworks).

+## License
+Apache 2 Licensed.
+See LICENSE file for full details.